mist64/cbmbus_doc/6 JiffyDOS.md

 # Overview

 * same connector, same wires (ATN, CLK, DATA)
+* fully backwards compatible, any combination of JD and non-JD controller and devices
-* faster byte send
+* 10x faster point-to-point byte stream transmission protocol if controller and device support it
-* same ATN command protocol above
+* ATN command layer identical, using the slow byte transmission protocol

+* secret handshake between controller and device during TALK/LISTEN command to detect whether both sides support JD
+* if supported on both sides, faster byte send protocol during TALK and LISTEN sessions
+* point-to-point between controller and one device; does not allow one-to-many

 * new byte send protocol
+	* two-way handshake after every byte
-	* send 2 bits at a time
+	* transmission of byte timing based: 2 bits at a time, every 11-13 µs
-	* every 10 µs
+* controller must guarantee 75 µs window without interruptions
+* device must be real-time

 * original protocol has a "no slower than" requirement
 * JiffyDOS has a "no faster or slower than" requirement
-* sender and receiver must guarantee 85 µs window without interruptions
 * within 7 µs windows, receiver must be able to read two bits every 10 µs
-* two-way handshake after every byte

-* point-to-point between controller and one device
+* supports EOI and timeout flags (Consistent with IEEE-488, this event is called "EOI", "End Or Identify".)

 * backwards compatibility
 	* devices that can speak JiffyDOS and devices that can't can share the same bus
 	* all devices that speak JiffyDOS also speak the original protocol